post featured image

 40-Minute Strength and Kickboxing At Home

 We’ll jab, punch and kick our way through 40 minutes of upper body, lower body, abs and core.
-It’s an upbeat kickboxing home workout that’s fast-paced and fun way to break a sweat at home.
+It’s an upbeat kickboxing home workout that’s fast-paced and a fun way to break a sweat at home.

 Workout Equipment: